kubb-labs/kubb/docs/reference/pluginManager/index.md

 ### pluginManager.hookFirst

-First non-null result stops and will return it's value.
+First non-null result stops and will return its value.

 ### pluginManager.hookFirstSync

-First non-null result stops and will return it's value.
+First non-null result stops and will return its value.

 ### pluginManager.hookParallel